shuvamnandi/ROBRenjinBackend/README.md

 # Technical Documentation

 ## How to Build and Run the Application from Source Code / Repositories

 ### Java Renjin

 The Java Renjin project associated with this repository is the backbone of our R programming language integration which runs on the Browser.
-To build this project, perform the following steps.
+It is available at the GitHub repository https://github.com/shuvamnandi/ROBRenjinBackend.git.

 Requirements:
 - JDK version used to built Renjin must be JDK 1.8.

+To build this project, perform the following steps:

 1. Clone the repository locally: `git clone https://github.com/shuvamnandi/ROBRenjinBackend.git`.
 2. Change into the directory cloned: `cd ROBRenjinBackend`